 How to Get the Most out of Your Session:

 1. Bring your questions live to the call.
 No question is too big or small!

 2. You are encouraged to be an active (speaking) and not silent participant.
 This is not designed to be a one sided reading where Danielle does all the talking.
 Danielle serves by translating your questions, comments and replies between you and your pet.
 Having you comment and reply back to your pet, allows your pet to feel your active involvement in the discussion.
 This time is all about you and them and I encourage you to make the most of it.
 It’s a special time.

-3. Danielle may help you ask better or additional questions if that feels right, especially when exploring problem solving.
+3. I can help you ask better or additional questions of your pet, especially when exploring behaviors.

 4. Do ask ‘to the point’ clear questions vs. ambiguous or cryptic ones.
 An open, honest and direct line of discussion demonstrates partnership between you and your pet.
 If Danielle is unclear about your question, she’ll ask you for clarity.

 5. Understand that general questions lead to a general session.
 Specific questions lead to more specific responses from your pet.
 Asking “How are you?” is a general question while “How are you doing following your leg surgery last month?” is an excellent, more specific question.
 The latter is also more likely to yield a thorough response from your pet.